phelian23/to-do-list/README.md

 # To Do List

 > Creating an App for daily todo list.
+Where the user can add, check and update daily task.

 ![screenshot](./src/2021-10-27.png)